criblio/appscope/website/src/pages/docs/tls.md

 To connect AppScope to a LogStream Cloud instance using TLS:

-1. Enable the `tls` element in `scope.yml`
+1. Enable the `tls` element in `scope.yml`.
-1. Connect to port 10090 on your Cribl.Cloud Ingest Endpoint
+1. Connect to port 10090 on your Cribl.Cloud Ingest Endpoint.

 To enable TLS in `scope.yml`, adapt the example below to your environment: